Alpha-CubeSat/Alpha-Cubesat-Ground-Python/README.md

 and it is recommended to keep the ground software and environment running while developing as changes in code will be loaded without the need to recompile/reboot anything.

-*Note: Alpha runs its ground software on Ubuntu Server, so if you are using something else, such as Windows, the locations of ElasticSearch and Kibana configuration files might be elsewhere.*
+*Note: Alpha runs its ground software on Ubuntu Server, so if you are using something else, such as Windows, the locations of Elasticsearch and Kibana configuration files might be elsewhere.*

 1. **Install ElasticSearch.**
 ElasticSearch is what the ground system uses to store telemetry data received from the satellite.
 A guide for installation can be found in [Elastic's documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html).
 Then, configure ElasticSearch as necessary (configuration at `/etc/elasticsearch/elasticsearch.yml`).
-By default it will listen on `localhost:9200`.
+By default Elasticsearch will listen on `localhost:9200`.

 2. **Install Kibana.**
 Kibana is a visualization tool for creating graphics and timeseries out of data in ElasticSearch.
 This will be useful for configuring alerts, graphs, and other aggregations of telemetry data.
-A guide for installation can be found in [Elastic's documentation](https://www.elastic.co/guide/en/kibana/current/install.html).
+A guide for installation can be found in [Kibana's documentation](https://www.elastic.co/guide/en/kibana/current/install.html).
 Kibana can be configured as needed in the configuration file (at `/etc/kibana/kibana.yml`).
-By default Kibana listens on `localhost:5601`.
+By default Kibana will listen on `localhost:5601`.

 3. **Configure the Backend Server.**